perakasem/landing/src/posts/drafts.md

 ---
 title: "The Drafts"
-subtitle: "'25'"
+subtitle: "When do you call things 'done'?"
 form: "shortform"
 category: "notes"
 date: "2023-10-29"
 tags: ["thoughts"]
 chapter: "'25"
-excerpt: "When do you call things 'done'?"
+excerpt: "When should a piece be published?
+Is it incomplete or overdone?"
 published: True
 ---

-When should a piece be published?
-Is it incomplete or overdone?

 If I knew the answer, my pile of drafts wouldn't be towering this high.